caohongtao/raindrop-app/README.md

 # raindrop-app
-Mobile app based on the restful API of www.yudianer.com.
+Reference react-native app based on the restful API of www.yudianer.com.
 All the features are based on official components.
 Only Js used, no native Java code.

 ## Demo